rust-lang/rust/src/doc/rustdoc/src/command-line-arguments.md

 ## `themes`: add more themes to generated documentation

-By default, `rustdoc` only provides the "dark" and light" themes.
-If you want to add new ones, you'll need to this flag as follows:
+By default, `rustdoc` only provides the "dark" and "light" themes.
+If you want to add new ones, you'll need to use this flag as follows:

 ```bash
 $ rustdoc src/lib.rs --themes /path/to/your/theme/file.css